-- registered or authorised AIFM;
+- AIFM:

 - management company (in case of an AIF established in the form of a fonds commun de placement ("FCP"));

 - depositary and paying agent;

 - central administration agent (typically includes registrar and transfer agent and domiciliation agent); and

 - auditor.

 In case of an AIF with a registered AIFM (see question 1.2), a depositary is not required.